Skip to content

 Editorial illustration for "The co-founder state-of-the-union" — Marga Haus Perspectives

-When I say this to founders, most nod politely and think 'that won't be us.'
+Most founders hear this and nod.
+'That won't be us.'
 It will be you, probably, if you don't do the maintenance.
-Equity is locked, the cliff just vested, the mortgage is now co-signed with the relationship, and nobody has the language or the forum to say the thing that would have saved it twelve months earlier.
+Equity is locked.
+The cliff just vested.
+The mortgage is now co-signed with the relationship.
+And nobody has the language or the forum to say the thing that would have saved it twelve months earlier.

 Why it happens in year two specifically

-Year one is survival — fundraise, first hire, first customer.
-The work is so crushing that nobody has the cognitive room to notice the relationship is drifting.
-Year two is when the first real stress tests land: a bad hire you both kind of knew was bad; a term sheet that revealed different risk appetites; a month where revenue went backwards.
+Year one is survival.
+Fundraise, first hire, first customer.
+The work is crushing enough that nobody has the room to notice the relationship is drifting.
+Year two is when the real stress tests land.
+A bad hire you both kind of knew was bad.
+A term sheet that revealed different risk appetites.
+A month where revenue went backwards.
 Those tests don't break strong relationships.
 They break weak ones that nobody audited.

 The quarterly state-of-the-union

-Once a quarter, ninety minutes, no laptops, outside the office.
-Same five prompts every time.
-You don't need a coach.
-You need the prompts and the discipline to sit with the answers.
+Ninety minutes.
+No laptops.
+A cafe neither of you works from.
+Same five prompts, every quarter.
+You do not need a coach.
+You need the prompts and the discipline to sit with the answers even when the answers are awkward.

-• What's the one decision we made this quarter that I'd make differently now — and what does that tell us about how we decide?
+• What is the one decision we made this quarter I would make differently now, and what does that tell us about how we decide?

-• Name one thing the other person did this quarter that's bothering you, that you haven't raised.
+• Name one thing the other person did this quarter that is bothering you, that you haven't raised.
 Raise it now.

-• If we knew right now that we'd have to separate within twelve months, what would we want to have said, done, or documented before that happened?
+• If we knew right now we had to separate within twelve months, what would we want to have said, done, or documented before that happened?

-The last one is the hardest and the most valuable.
+The fifth prompt is the hardest and the most valuable.
 It forces you to treat the partnership as a thing that exists on a clock, not as a given.
-Most co-founder pairs who make it through year three say the same thing: they started running this conversation, or one like it, before they thought they needed to.
+The co-founder pairs who make it through year three say the same thing when I ask about it.
+They started running this conversation, or something close to it, before they thought they needed to.

 What to do if it's already broken

-If the conversation has been deferred for eighteen months, don't run the prompts cold.
-Get a third party — a board member, a trusted advisor, a therapist who works with founders.
+If the conversation has been deferred for eighteen months, do not run the prompts cold.
+Get a third party.
+A board member, a trusted advisor, a founder-specialist therapist like the ones Plural Equity or Reboot fund.
 A broken partnership in a funded company is a workout session, not a workshop.
-Treat it with the severity of a financial restructure, because that's what it is.
+Treat it with the severity of a financial restructure, because that is what it is.

-A co-founder relationship isn't a vow, it's a contract.
+A co-founder relationship is a contract, not a vow.
 Contracts get renegotiated.
-The ones that don't get renegotiated get broken.
+The ones that don't get renegotiated get broken in public, at the worst possible time, and usually in the hearing of your investors.

 Found this useful?